dawithw-zz/semaphore/README.md

 **Overview**

-This is a project from Operating Systems class by Dave Small (2015).
-The idea is to modify the kernel of the OS to add semaphore support as a system call.
+This is a project from my Operating Systems course.
+The idea is to modify the kernel and add semaphore support (as a system call).

 **Kernel Files (Modified)**